tasukuigarashi/jliwc/Readme.md

-By default, all dictionaries are installed at `J-LIWC2015` directory under your home directory (e.g., `C:/Users/username/Documents/J-LIWC2015/` on Windows).
-However, you may fail to install the dictionaries if there are non-ASCII characters or spaces in the home directory path (e.g., `C:/Users/山田　太郎/`).
+By default, all dictionaries are installed at `J-LIWC2015` directory under your home directory (e.g., `C:/Users/username/Documents/J-LIWC2015` or `C:/Users/username/OneDrive/Documents` on Windows).
+However, you may fail to install the dictionaries if there are non-ASCII characters or spaces in the home directory path (e.g., `C:/Users/山田　太郎` or `C:/Users/username/OneDrive/ドキュメント`).
 If you want to install the dictionaries at a different directory, you can specify the directory path by the `options("jliwc_project_home")`.
 It is strongly recommended that the dictionary path is named with ASCII (one-byte alphabetical or numeric) characters with no spaces (e.g., `C:/JLIWC`).

 ``` r
 # Set a dictionary path